-Despite elements in common with A Star Is Born, All About Eve, Farewell My Concubine, and the several versions of Victor Victoria, the Germany/U.K./U.S. co-production Stage Beauty – directed by theater, opera, television (Tumbledown), and movie (The Ploughman’s Lunch, Iris) veteran Richard Eyre and adapted by Jeffrey Hatcher from his own 1999 play Compleat Female Stage Beauty – feels, more than anything, like a graver-minded Shakespeare in Love rehash.
+Despite elements in common with A Star Is Born, All About Eve, Farewell My Concubine, The Dresser, and the several versions of Victor Victoria, the Germany/U.K./U.S. co-production Stage Beauty – directed by theater, opera, television, and movie veteran Richard Eyre (The Ploughman’s Lunch, Iris) and adapted by Jeffrey Hatcher from his own 1999 play Compleat Female Stage Beauty – feels, more than anything, like a graver-minded Shakespeare in Love.

 These important details, however, may go unnoticed by those eager to be fed, no matter how absurd, big-screen fantasy romance, in addition to a large dose of superficial gender-bending humor with a sprinkle of juvenile sexual situations.

 The loveliest leading lady of the 17th-century British stage